-Please use SEQTA direct messaging for school communications with teachers.

-- Teachers are available outside their face-to-face teaching duties.
-If you want to have a discussion with a teacher, please direct message via SEQTA and the teacher will contact you. - Parent Teacher Student conferences will be held three times a year.
+- Please use SEQTA direct messaging for school communications with teachers. - Teachers are available outside their face-to-face teaching duties.
+If you want to have a discussion with a teacher, please direct message via SEQTA and the teacher will contact you.